 Briefly, Familial Adenomatous Polyposis is a rare hereditary genetic mutation that predisposes an individual to colon cancer due to hundreds to thousands of precancerous polyps developing in the colon at an early age.
 Those with FAP develop significantly more polyps and at an earlier age than those without FAP.
-If the FAP polyps are not treated, the individual will inevitably develop colon or rectum cancer.
+If the FAP polyps are not treated, the individual will inevitably develop colon or rectal cancer.
 Due to the dominant hereditary nature of FAP, the offspring of an affected individual has a 50% chance of inheriting FAP.

 There are associated manifestations of FAP as well.
 These include: